edgedb/easy-edgedb/chapter14/index.md

 }
 ```

-Since there's no `link master -> Vampire`, how do we go backwards to see the `Vampire` type that links to it?
+Since there's no `master: Vampire` link, how do we go backwards to see the `Vampire` type that links to it?

 This is where backlinks come in, where we use `.<` instead of `.` and specify the type we are looking for: `[is Vampire]`.